jvdborre/jvdborre/README.md

 We were the first [Snowflake](https://www.snowflake.com) partner in Belgium, and one of the first in Europe.
 Ever since, we've been building practices, tools and methods to lower the entrance barrier to exciting analytics projects at scale.

-In my day-to-day job, I run Tropos while in the late hours I still enjoy coding smaller POC's and pilots together with our team.
+In my day-to-day job, I run Tropos while in the afterhours I still enjoy coding smaller POC's and pilots together with our team.

 ### Connect with me